-I would match it with tube amplifiers and, although obvious, also to the best solid states exponents which could be the natural completion, mostly as regard as the timbric neutrality and the control.
+I would match it with tube amplifiers and, although obvious to the best solid states exponents, which could be the natural completion, mostly as regard as the timbric neutrality and the control.

-Hence Plinius is, also with an intermediate product of its expensive list, like one of the best manufacturers of solid state electronics, perfectly capable of compete with the most qualified American and European productions.
+Plinius confirms itself, also with an intermediate product of its expensive list, like one of the best manufacturers of solid state electronics, perfectly capable of compete with the most qualified American and European productions.

 Top Score ✳✳✳✳✳ ReMusic Sparks